 Ref Identified Issues Opportunities and future actions RN1 High northbound traffic volumes on Pitt Street, Lee Street and along the Broadway/George Street corridor restricts pedestrian movements to and from the station.
 These volumes are a barrier for pedestrians accessing Belmore Park and creates poor pedestrian amenity on Eddy Avenue Colonnade.
 Changes to the broader Sydney road network, including the construction and opening of WestConnex, will change how people drive through the CBD, including around Central Precinct.
 There may be opportunities as part of the renewal of Central Precinct to reallocate road space to provide more space for pedestrians and cyclists.
-Lee Street has been identified as one location where road reallocation could occur, as shown in Figure 3-19.
+Lee Street has been identified as one location where road reallocation could occur, as shown in Figure 3-21.
+Reconfiguration of the signal timing to increase pedestrian green time should also be investigated.
 RN2 Nearly half of all vehicles travelling along Eddy Avenue, Pitt Street and George Street are passing through the Precinct with business elsewhere, placing additional pressure on local roads.
 (Source: Strategic Traffic Forecasting Model).
 High traffic volumes conflict with bicycle movements, impacting on the safety and attractiveness of cycling.
 Road reconfiguration and the reallocation of road space to sustainable transport modes may help encourage through vehicle traffic to use alternative roads.
 Space could be reallocated to cyclists along Regent Street, Lee Street and Eddy Avenue to enable separated facilities to be provided.
-RN3 Road safety issues and road crashes in the Precinct with an over representation of pedestrians and cyclists in crash data and high fatal and serious injury crashes.
-There is an opportunity to investigate lowering the speed limit around Central Precinct to align with surrounding land uses and support a safe and integrated network.
+RN3 Road safety issues and road crashes in the Precinct with an over representation of pedestrians and cyclists in crash There is an opportunity to investigate lowering the speed limit and implementing safe system aligned infrastructure improvements around Central Precinct to align with surrounding land